 Blondie finds the poncho laying next to a critically wounded and abandoned Union soldier.

-Who the poncho's original owner was and how the poncho came to be there in the chapel is unknown but it does appear to have been placed there after the chapel's destruction.
+Who the poncho's original owner was and how the poncho came to be there in the chapel is not known but it does appear to have been placed there well after the chapel's destruction.

 It seems unlikely that it originally belonged to the dying uniformed soldier.